 Private Google Access

 VM instances that only have internal IP addresses (no external IP addresses) can use Private Google Access.
 They can reach the external IP addresses of Google APIs and services.
-If you disable Private Google Access, the VM instances can no longer reach Google APIs and service; they can only send traffic within the VPC network.
+The source IP address of the packet can be the primary internal IP address of the network interface or an address in an alias IP range that is assigned to the interface.
+If you disable Private Google Access, the VM instances can no longer reach Google APIs and services; they can only send traffic within the VPC network.

 You enable Private Google Access on a subnet by subnet basis; it's a setting for subnets in a VPC network.
 To enable a subnet for Private Google Access and to view the requirements, see Configuring Private Google Access.